-- Should the auditor determine that devices are present and operational in fewer than 92.5% of locations, this will result in a failed audit. (a similar assessment is to be applied at the device level, if applicable) - Audit must capture date of visit, address, and photos, if applicable. - Any non-audited claim made about a future state must use the word "estimated," "forecasted," "projected," or "nonaudited."
+- Any non-audited claim made about a future state must use the word "estimated," "forecasted," "projected," or "non-audited."
 This applies to website, sales materials, request for proposals (RFPs), and all publications. - Relative to growth, any network that expands, or plans to expand, based on the following schedule over the course of 12 months, must conduct an audit of the new locations within six months of the previous annual network audit.
-If the percentage annual growth in a network is greater than the stated percent, the network must be audited. - 100% network growth for networks starting at or under 1,000 unique locations - 75% for networks with at least 1,001 but less than 2,500 unique locations - 50% for networks with at least 2,501 but less than 4,000 unique locations - 25% for networks with at least 4,001+ unique locations
+If the percentage annual growth in a network is greater than the stated percent, the network must be audited. - o 100% network growth for networks starting at or under 1,000 unique locations - o 75% for networks with at least 1,001 but less than 2,500 unique locations - o 50% for networks with at least 2,501 but less than 4,000 unique locations - o 25% for networks with at least 4,001+ unique locations

-(Any merger of a PoC3 Certified Member does not require a growth audit.)
+(Any merger of a POCMA Member does not require a growth audit.)